theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/execute-and-automate/run-an-extraction.md

 	- Enter a value for the parameter.
 3. Click **[Run]** to execute the extraction.

-The status in the subsection [General Info](#general-info) indicated if the extraction finishes successfully and the extracted data is written to the destination.
+The status in the subsection [General Info](#general-info) indicates if the extraction finished successfully and if the extracted data was written to the destination.

 ## Run Extraction Window